Dean177/reason-standard/docs/Contributing.md

 Struggling to provide a good example for your function / module?
 Maybe it shouldn't be in Standard (although writing good examples *is hard*).

-Completeness isn't a goal, just because one module has a function doesn't mean all the modules *can* have that function *should* have it too.
+Completeness isn't a goal, just because one module has a function doesn't mean all the modules that *can* have that function *should* have it too.

 ## Names